mapanet/NSE/docs/01_Import_AMAI.md

 | 0100100010182 | 345 | 187    | 63  | 46      | 13     | 6   | 0   | A/B       | 660    |
 | 0100100010229 | 25  | 36     | 14  | 20      | 9      | 7   | 0   | C+        | 111    |

-Guardar como:
+Save as:

 NSE_AMAI_2024_AGEB_IMPORT.csv
-(UTF‑8, delimitado por TAB)
+(UTF‑8, TAB‑delimited)

-### Configuración de exportación
+### Export settings

-- Formato: CSV
+- Format: CSV
-- Separador: TAB
+- Separator: TAB
-- Codificación: UTF‑8
+- Encoding: UTF‑8
-- Comillas: no usar comillas en los datos
+- Quotes: do not use quotes
-- Sin BOM (Excel ya exporta UTF‑8 sin BOM)
+- No BOM (Excel exports UTF‑8 without BOM)
-- Sin filas vacías al final
+- No empty rows at the end
-- Sin columnas ocultas
+- No hidden columns

-Si fuera necesario, editar el CSV con EditPad Pro o Notepad++ para verificar:
+If necessary, edit the CSV with EditPad Pro or Notepad++ to verify:

-- Codificación UTF‑8 sin BOM
+- UTF‑8 without BOM
-- Delimitador TAB
+- TAB delimiter

-Nota: Se usa separador TAB por conveniencia, pero puede usarse coma (,) ajustando el `FIELDTERMINATOR` en el BULK INSERT.
+Note: TAB is used for convenience, but comma (,) may be used if BULK INSERT is configured with the appropriate FIELDTERMINATOR.